 In a larger network outage, however, the RFgen server has the capability to store data until connection with the ERP system can be re-established.
-Our high availability distributed solutions store data collected in the event that network disruption occurs.
-This will allow the remote warehouse to keep functioning.
-While online connectivity may not be 24/7, our high availability solution is virtually guaranteed to safeguard important data.
+Our high availability distributed solutions store data collected in the event of a network disruption.
+This will allow the remote warehouse to keep functioning, even when the network is down.

 Industrial-grade network hardware is built to handle factors like temperature shifts, vibrations and shocks.
 Amplicon also listed versatility as an advantage of industrial-grade equipment.
-Serial connections can be limited in the variety of data medium possible per cable, whereas an industrial link can transmit voice and video simultaneously.
+Serial connections can be limited in the variety of data medium possible per cable, whereas an industrial link can also transmit voice and video simultaneously.

 Choosing inadequate network hardware to support a remote warehouse increases the likelihood of problems arising after installation.
 Implementing the right equipment up front will reduce costs and boost productivity long term.

 As stated before, software plays a vital role in effective remote management.
 RFgen's solution has the ability to be tailored to best fit the needs of each client.
 In addition, without consistent real-time data collection at each remote location, the central office would have an imperfect picture inventory levels and how well operations are being handled.
 Problems could persist for hours, days or even weeks before being discovered.

 You may unsubscribe from these communications at anytime.